-Substantive tests.
-The debtor must be insolvent (that is, unable to pay its debts as they become due).
+- Substantive tests.
+The debtor must be insolvent, that is, unable to pay its debts as they become due. - How long.

-Length of procedure.
 There is no set time limit, other than a 60-day limit within which the bankruptcy trustee must deliver the proposed liquidation programme (see below, Effect).
 Insolvency proceedings typically last from four to six years.